mtzfactory/nango/docs/docs/quickstart/node.md

 npm install @nangohq/node-client
 ```

-Create a file that will trigger the Slack Notify Action:
+Create a file that will trigger the Slack Notify Action (if you cloned our sample repo at the start skip this, `app.js` already exists in your project):
 ```bash
 touch app.js
 ```